Anime has some of the most devoted fans of any industry.

 19. Redo Of Healer

-Redo Of Healer is an
+Redo Of Healer episode 04

 The light novels were already somewhat successful, but the anime blew that up to levels that shocked most of the community.